ralanbowman/APIDocTemplates/moltin-checkout-api.md

 4. Process payment

-This QuickStart will walk you through the API requests needed to complete the basic checkout process.
+This Quickstart will walk you through the API requests needed to complete the basic checkout process.

 ---

 ## Before you begin - authentication

-In order to send API requests, you will need a bearer token that is generated from your store keys, which are found in your [Accounts Management Dashboard](https://accounts.moltin.com/ "Accounts Management Dashboard").
+In order to send API requests, you will need a bearer token that is generated from your store keys, which are found in the [Accounts Management Dashboard](https://accounts.moltin.com/ "Accounts Management Dashboard").

 ### Bearer token request

-To retrieve the bearer token, make a POST request using your unique `client_id` and `client_secret`, with a `grant_type` of `client_credentials`.
+To retrieve the bearer token, make a `POST` request using your unique `client_id` and `client_secret`, with a `grant_type` of `client_credentials`.

 ```
 curl -X POST https://api.moltin.com/oauth/access_token \